RayDeeUx/DeathScreenTweaks/about.md

 Various tweaks to the "New Best" screen.
 (Formerly DisturbingNewBests.)

+Features:
+* Hide the rewards animation.
+* Hiding the entire "New Best" screen.
+(For the three people who want to do that.)
+* Changing the font of the "Level Complete" text message.

+And now, for the big one...

 Replaces "New Best" messages with slightly "better" ones, including those of your own choice.

 Allows three sets of messages: a default set, custom text from the config folder, and (ad-friendly) Brandon Rogers quotes.